Summary of the Article

 Rule #2 – Testing and Monitoring

 - Mobile App Development lags behind enterprise web apps in test automation.
 Most of the mobile app testing is done on simulators rather than on actual physical devices and testing on simulators is a completely manual process.
-Given the number of platforms and form factors, it is not even possible to do a manual testing.
+Given the number of platforms and form factors, it is not even possible to do manual testing.
 The only possible way is to test your app is using automated testing tools.

 - Every mobile app needs to interact with backend application and services.
 Mobile apps follow a rapid development process which results in more releases as compared to the backend application.
 This rapid development results in new features in the app which are not yet supported by the production environment.
 To solve this issue, the entire ecosystem can be made available on virtual instances.
 This results in rapid testing and also save hardware resources cost.

 - It is a very common scenario that the app performs well in the test environment but fails in the live environment.
-There can be different factors associated with the failure such as network conditions, memory, power etc. So it becomes important for the developers to ensure continuous performance monitoring by adding third party SDKs to the app such as log, crash report, etc to find the root cause of the failure.
+There can be different factors associated with failure such as network conditions, memory, power, etc. So it becomes important for the developers to ensure continuous performance monitoring by adding third party SDKs to the app such as log, crash report, etc to find the root cause of the failure.

 Rule #3 – Quality and Delivery